rhelmer/rhelmer-infra/README.md

 ```

 FIXME You need to log into the box and join it to the consul cluster,
-this should be made automatic but there's no provisioning in this repo yet:
+this should be made automatic but there's no provisioning in this repo yet.

+Again you need to use either AWS web console or aws-cli to list the instances
+in your collector ASG and ssh into it, there should be only one:

 ```
 # you can find the IP you need be looking at the Atlas e.g.: